Stata MCP

 curl -LsSf https://astral.sh/uv/install.sh | sh

-2. Follow the Troubleshooting steps to reinstall the extension
+2. Follow the clean-reinstall steps in the troubleshooting guide to reinstall the extension.

 Troubleshooting